 A medical appeal may be made by a computer-rated player only.
 While computer rated, the player must have suffered an intervening medical illness or injury that is permanent and disabling.
-The player may then appeal when he/she is released back to play to tennis.
+The player may then appeal when he/she is released back to play tennis.

 If you wish to make a successful medical appeal, you will need to take the time to do the following:

 - Read the Information on Medical Appeals carefully.
 You will have a better understanding of what may qualify and what may not.